 Loan Forgiveness—Students pursuing employment in certain careers, especially teachers in high-need fields willing to teach in low income schools, may be eligible for loan forgiveness.
-We encourage students to find additional information about loan forgiveness on our website, www.oswego.edu/financial or at www.studentloans.gov
+We encourage students to find additional information about loan forgiveness on our website, www.oswego.edu/financial.

 Veterans Administration (VA) Educational Benefits Educational Assistance (GI Bill)

-Application Procedures—Assistance in applying for benefits is available in the Financial Aid Office.
+Application Procedures—Application forms, information, and assistance in applying for benefits are available in the Financial Aid Office.

 This program is for disabled Veterans of World War II, the Korean Conflict, the Post-Korean Conflict, the Vietnam Era and Certain Peacetime Veterans.